 [blog post added on July 25, 2015.
 The official version of this article, in Italian, is available from the official archives of the Geomedia magazine, which I thank once more for hosting it.
-The article was written sometime between December 2009 and January 2010 and was, in fact, published after I left GFOSS.it]
+The article was written sometime between December 2009 and January 2010 and was, in fact, published after I left GFOSS.it.
+One of the pictures has been replaced since it was lost during a server migration in 2019.]

 The article gives an overview of my three years of activity in the Italian association for free geographic information (GFOSS.it).
 Albeit with some organizational constraints, the free/open source geomatic sector is growing.
 2010 represents a pivotal moment for the association: in addition to the election of a new board, this is also the year when the FOSS4G conference, the main global event on free/open geospatial technologies will come back to Europe.